alexander-mikhailov/techlead_project/README.md

 A solution which is implemented using spring RestTemplate http client, Eureka discovery server/client and Cloud Config server/client.

 ### How to
-See solution1-v1 (RestTemplate + Ribbon)
+* Run config-service
+* Apply How to steps from solution1-v2

 ### Issues
-See solution1-v1 (RestTemplate + Ribbon)
+See solution1-v2 issues

 ### Advantages
-* See solution1-v2 (RestTemplate + Eureka)
+* See solution1-v2 advantages
 * Having a central place to manage external properties for applications across all environments and ability to reload properties on the fly using /resfresh spring boot actuator endpoint

 ## solution1-v4 (RestTemplate + Eureka + Config Server + Jaeger tracing)
 A solution which is implemented using spring RestTemplate http client, Eureka discovery server/client, Cloud Config server/client and Jaeger implementation for distibuted tracing.

 ### How to
-Run docker "jaeger-all-in-one.yml" compose file to start Jaeger backend.
+* Run docker "jaeger-all-in-one.yml" compose file to start Jaeger backend.
-See solution1-v1 (RestTemplate + Ribbon)
+* Apply How to steps from solution1-v3

 ### Issues
-See solution1-v1 (RestTemplate + Ribbon)
+See solution1-v3 issues

 ### Advantages
-* See solution1-v3 (RestTemplate + Eureka + Config Server)
+* See solution1-v3 advantages
 * Having end-to-end distributed tracing (Jaeger in this case) allows us to monitor and troubleshoot transactions in complex distributed systems.

 ## solution2-v1 (RabbitMQ)
 A solution which is implemented using RabbitMQ message broker.

 ### How to
-Run RabbitMQ message broker.
+* Run RabbitMQ message broker.
-Run 1 instance of import-service with VM option -Dapp.labResultType=1 and 1 instance of processing-service with VM options -Dapp.labResultType=1 -Dapp.labResultProcessingTime=4000.
+* Run 1 instance of import-service with VM option -Dapp.labResultType=1 and 1 instance of processing-service with VM options -Dapp.labResultType=1 -Dapp.labResultProcessingTime=4000.
 Check RabbitMQ management console.
 You should not see more than 1 message in queue-lab-result-type-1.
-In additional run 1 instance of import-service with VM option -Dapp.labResultType=2 and 1 instance of processing-service with VM options -Dapp.labResultType=2 -Dapp.labResultProcessingTime=15000.
+* In additional run 1 instance of import-service with VM option -Dapp.labResultType=2 and 1 instance of processing-service with VM options -Dapp.labResultType=2 -Dapp.labResultProcessingTime=15000.
 Check RabbitMQ management console.
 You should see queue queue-lab-result-type-2 is gradually filling up with messages.
-To empty the queue run 3+ instances of processing-service with VM options -Dapp.labResultType=2 -Dapp.labResultProcessingTime=15000.
+* To empty the queue run 3+ instances of processing-service with VM options -Dapp.labResultType=2 -Dapp.labResultProcessingTime=15000.

 ### Advantages
 * Absence of http inetegration layer.